 - Fourth Church of Revelation: Thyatira (Meaning perfume, odor of affliction, sacrifice of labor, or castle Thya)

 - Negative side: A heart that devises wicked imaginations, becoming full of false light.
 (Pr.
 6:16-19) Giving authority to the beast and appetites of desire.
-Four also results in judgment, as in the four horsemen.
+Four also results in judgment, as in the four horsemen and the four altar judgments.
 When the Word is tested in an individual, it will produce life (davar) or pestilence (dever).

 Four is indicative of AUTHORITY.
 The fourth branch on the Menorah is the center, main shaft.
 It is the source for the other six branches.
 Yeshua stands in the midst of the menorah.
 (Rev. 1:12-13) On the fourth day of creation, YHWH declared His GOVERNMENT of the earth and all who dwell in it by creating the sun, moon, and stars.
 These celestial bodies faithfully keep and proclaim His calendar, His months, His weeks, and His holy days to the world.
 Only the Creator of the Universe has the ability to define and regulate a man’s clock and calendar.
 Our life (time) is limited and decreed by the King of all Creation.
 Every second of our lives is in the palm of His hands whether we recognize His authority or not.
 Thus, TIME and AUTHORITY are intrinsically linked with day four.